 The following vehicles are exempt from emission testing:

-- New motor vehicles on their first and second registration.
+- New motor vehicles on their first three registrations.

-- New hybrid-electric vehicles for the first 5 model years.
+- New hybrid-electric vehicles for the first five model years.

 - 1967 or older.